-The following day I sat with my cousins, Graham and Matthew, in our grandmother’s home.
+Now I was sitting in her home with my cousins, Graham and Matthew, and our grandmother was no longer there.
 A printed copy of the photograph and story of our grandmother’s nun chai lay on the table between us.
-In the photo her right arm is broken and wrapped in a caste, while her left hand gently holds her cup of tea above a pale green napkin.
+In the photo her right arm is broken and wrapped in a cast, while her left hand gently holds her cup of tea above a pale green napkin.
 The image speaks of the fragility of old age, which contrasted starkly with the quiet strength of her life.
-My grandmother’s absence—embodied in her house, this photograph, and the words that documented our conversation—connected our loss and the many losses that ran through Kashmir in the summer of 2010.
+My grandmother’s absence—embodied in her house, this photograph, and the words that documented our conversation—connected our loss today with the many losses that ran through Kashmir in the summer of 2010.
 Yet my grandmother died a natural death, more or less of old age.
 Those who died in Kashmir last year died a death that was simply too young.

 How many gun barrels stare at us?
 Enough to keep us anxious and edgy, always looking over our shoulders.
 We are the children of a war that has no scruples.
 The war that moves in the billion synapses of our brain, releasing chemicals that make us anxious and wary, tiring us and making us old.
 Catching us unaware, it has captured the rhythms of our being.